-The Abbey Green Plane Tree (planted c.17900
+The Abbey Green Plane Tree (planted c.1880)

 Commonly known as the "plane" in England, it was first planted here in about 1550, but most will be a little less than 300 years old.
-But most of those seen in London belong to the group that is often described as the London Plane.
+Those seen in London belong to the group that is often described as the London Plane.
 The planting of suburban London's Plane Trees would have taken place during the times of urban development, so most larger trees in London are likely to be from the 19th Century.Their bark is unusual, and the longevity of the trees is down to the nature of their composition.